cheriangeorge/System-Commands-course/Week5.md

     ```
   - commands are executed once for each item in the list
   - space is the field delimiters
-  - set IFS if required
+  - set IFS if required.
+If the field separator is different from space.

 * case statement
   - ```